 The only way to determine training needs is to ask the employees themselves.
-Anyone with good facilitation skills can help employees accurately identify knowledge and skills that need training by following simple steps: NOTES
+Anyone with good facilitation skills can help employees accurately identify knowledge and skills that need training by following simple steps:

-Understanding Training Needs - Form a team of employees who are currently doing the job.
-Include employees with varying levels of skill and knowledge, not just subject matter experts.
-NOTES - Schedule a two-hour team session away from the distractions of the work place.
-Tell team members that they will be answering the following two questions in a repetitive manner until they identify all tasks that need training.
-Question 1: What do you need to know and be able to do to perform the job task?
-Question 2: Can you teach and can someone learn that task in 30 minutes?
-(Yes or No) - Ask the team to select a job task for question 1.
+- Step 1 - Form a team of employees who are currently doing the job.
+Include employees with varying levels of skill and knowledge, not just subject matter experts. - Step 2 - Schedule a two-hour team session away from the distractions of the work place. - Step 3 - Tell team members that they will be answering the following two questions in a repetitive manner until they identify all tasks that need training. - Question 1: What do you need to know and be able to do to perform the job task \\\\\\? - Question 2: Can you teach and can someone learn that task in 30 minutes?
+(Yes or No) - Step 4 - Ask the team to select a job task for question 1.
 (Job tasks are distinct actions that describe what is done on any job; job tasks are made up of many smaller tasks.
-For example, a job task for customer service representatives at a life insurance company might be to service policies.) - Ask the team to brainstorm tasks that answer question 1.
-Write the answers on flip chart paper so that all can see. - Ask the team to answer question 2 for each task listed above - "yes" or "no". - Select any task marked "no" and ask question 1 again - this time, instead of the original job task (service policies, for example), place the selected task marked "no" in the blank of question 1. - Ask the team to brainstorm answers to the new question 1.
-(Write answers on new flip chart page.) - Ask the team to answer question 2 for each task listed in step 8 - "yes" or "no".
-Step 10 - Continue asking questions 1 and 2 until all tasks are marked "yes". n completed with this exercise, you will have a task listing identifying re required for that particular job.
-From this list, you may select some ining.
-Level and Components of Needs Assessment nature of the ssment has been defined as the process of measuring the extent and e needs of a particular target population so that services can respond eds assessment is, therefore, a valuable tool for informing the planning A goo od needs assessment process will: • Io dentify the needs of a target population in a particular area; Self-Instructional
+For example, a job task for customer service representatives at a life insurance company might be to service policies.) - Step 5 - Ask the team to brainstorm tasks that answer question 1.
+Write the answers on flip chart paper so that all can see. - Step 6 - Ask the team to answer question 2 for each task listed above "yes" or "no". - Step 7 - Select any task marked "no" and ask question 1 again this time, instead of the original job task (service policies, for example), place the selected task marked "no" in the blank of question 1. - Step 8 - Ask the team to brainstorm answers to the new question 1.
+(Write answers on new flip chart page.) - Step 9 Ask the team to answer question 2 for each task listed in step 8 "yes" or "no". - Step 10 - Continue asking questions 1 and 2 until all tasks are marked "yes".

+When completed with this exercise, you will have a task listing identifying tasks that are required for that particular job.
+From this list, you may select some or all for training.

+Level and Components of Needs Assessment

+Needs assessment has been defined as the process of measuring the extent and nature of the needs of a particular target population so that services can respond to them.
+Needs assessment is, therefore, a valuable tool for informing the planning process.